aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

 // The path to the documents directory. const dataDir = path.join(__dirname, "data");
 const filePath = path.join(dataDir, "FirstWorkbook.xlsx");

-// Open a file into the first book. const excelWorkbook2 = new AsposeCells.Workbook(filePath);
+// Open a file into the first workbook. const excelWorkbook2 = new AsposeCells.Workbook(filePath);

 // Move the sheet